dE Novo L-cysteine biosynthesis in Pseudomonas aeruginosa:

 patHway Assessment for novel aNtibiotic disCovEry

-Cysteine is a precursor of many different molecules, vital far bacterial survival, growth, and infection.
+Cysteine is a precursor of many different molecules, vital for bacterial survival, growth, and infection.
 Being involved in processes linked to antibiotic resistance like oxidative stress resistance and biofilm formation, the modulation of its biosynthesis is likely to impact the susceptibility of bacteria to antibiotics.